Use this page to get an overview of our Active Travel Masterplan, which was formally adopted by Council Cabinet on 13 February 2025.

-- horse riding
+- Riding: horse or pony riding

-Our Active Travel Masterplan responds to the Climate Emergency by::
+Our Active Travel Masterplan responds to the Climate Emergency by:

 - reducing carbon emissions from transport across Bath and North East Somerset by reducing the number of motorised journeys made across the district, particulary for short journeys